ets-labs/python-dependency-injector/README.rst

 ``Dependency Injector`` is a dependency injection framework for Python.

-It helps you in implementing the dependency injection principle.
+It helps you implementing the dependency injection principle.

 What is dependency injection?
 -----------------------------